 - Other advanced Safex - specific software repositories, found here.

-Safex Market: Safex Regular User Wallet Command Access
+Safex Marketplace: Safex Regular User Wallet Command Access

 In addition to simple SFT or SFX send transactions, all Safex Wallet holders can perform the following advanced blockchain functions: